-- Take a deep breath and smile! - Greet people after the service.
+- ▼ Take a deep breath and smile! - Greet people after the service.
 This is a great opportunity to chat informally with interested people.

-SAMPLE SPEAKER INTRODUCTION FOR THE PASTOR/RABBI/IMAM

-Labor Day is an opportunity to recognize and remember God's commitment to justice.
-We have with us today , who will speak to us about faith, work and the struggles of working people to be treated with dignity.

-is a member of
+SAMPLE SPEAKER INTRODU JCTION FOR THE PASTOR/RABBI/IMAM recognize and remember God's commitment to justice.
+We have, who will speak to us about faith, work and the o be treated with dignity. is a member of